Agent skills

 - Click Save to apply your changes, or Revert to undo your edits and restore the last saved version.

-Skills can be toggled on or off without deleting them.
-A disabled skill remains linked to the agent but will not be available during conversations.
+You can turn skills on or off without deleting them.
+A disabled skill stays linked to your agent but is not available during conversations.

 - Find the skill you want to toggle.